fubark/cyber/docs/hugo/content/docs/toc/type-system.md

 ## Compile-time dynamic typing.
 Cyber introduces the concept of compile-time dynamic typing.
 This allows a local variable to gain additional compile-time features while using it as a dynamic value.
 It can prevent inevitable runtime errors and avoid unnecessary type casts.

 Local variables declared without a type specifier start off with the type of their initializer.
-In the following, `a` is implicity declared as a `number` at compile-time because number literals default to the `number` type.
+In the following, `a` is implicity declared as a `float` at compile-time because numeric literals default to the `float` type.
 ```cy
 var a = 123
 ```